 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicts that employment of lodging managers will grow 8% from 2014-2024, while food service manager employment is projected to increase 5%.
-In both cases, job openings are expected to grow as fast as the average for all occupations.
+The U.S. Bureau of Labor Statistics (BLS) predicts that employment of lodging managers will grow only 1% from 2018-2028, while food service manager employment is projected to increase 11% during this period.
+Job openings are expected to grow much faster than the average for all occupations for food service managers.
 Annual salaries are comparable between the two fields.
-In May 2015, the BLS published the median annual salaries earned by lodging managers and food service managers as $49,720 and $48,690, respectively.
+In May 2018, the BLS published the median annual salaries earned by lodging managers and food service managers as $53,390 and $54,240, respectively.